 Iconic view of Ruhl Plage at Promenades des Anglais.

-Fresh oysters to start the day at Cafe de Turin (5 Place Garibaldi).
+Fresh oysters at Cafe de Turin (5 Place Garibaldi).
 Possibly the largest oysters I have seen to date.

 Museé National Marc Chagall (36 Avenue Dr Ménard).
 Get your asics on before taking a hike up to the museum- it's a long winding road with steep hills that most people would prefer to cab up.

 Single entry is 8 euros , opens 10 AM - 6 PM except Tuesdays.

 "The permanent collection is the biggest public collection of works by Marc Chagall.
 It is organized around the set of works produced by the painter on the Old Testament themes, supplemented by a large number of works of secular or religious inspiration: over 400 painting, gouaches, drawings, wash drawings and pastels.
 The museum offers the visitor a first room containing twelve large-size paintings illustrating the first two books of the Old Testament, Genesis and Exodus.
 In a second, smaller hexagonal room are five compositions on the theme of the Song of Songs, another Old Testament book." - Nice Tourisme